rapid-steel/sprucebrush/README.md

-# magicpen
+# SpruceBrush

 This is a web application for drawing.
 It is developing in two main directions:
 - wide range of instrument settings, so you can use experiment with them and use imagination.
 - the most common and useful functions of advanced graphic editors, like filters, layers and so, but all this is available in the browser.

+## Launching

+The simpliest way is to refer the link:
+Beware the load speed is not well.
+So if you'd like to give it a chance, you can download dist folder and open index page on localhost.

+## Features

+### Tools
+Currently there are available the following tools:
+- Brush - draws points
+- Eraser - acts equal to brush and the options are same, except for color settings.
+- Roller - draws lines
+- Filling tool, with the option to use a pattern.
+- Selection tool
+- Helpers tools: color picker, tool to drag and rotate the canvas.
+This is not the most impressive list yet, but be sure there are a few more interesting things to be added ahead.

+### Other
+- Layers
+- Blending modes
+- Transformations of canvas (rotating, flipping);
+- Import of images via menu or drag-n-drop to canvas;
+- Image filters

 ## Useful shortcuts